-It’s okay to keep that bag of chips in your dorm, but when it comes to on-the-go last-minute snacks/meals, make sure you’re buying and making only healthy options.
+It’s okay to keep that bag of chips in your dorm room, but when it comes to on-the-go last-minute snacks/meals, make sure you’re buying and making only healthy options.
 Keeping a healthy snack on you at all times keeps you from spending the extra money and feeding your unhealthy cravings–two things you’re trying to avoid in college.
 Dried fruit, nuts, or rice cakes make for an easy and healthy option for college students and provide quick ways to eat healthy in college.

 5. Watch Your Caffeine

 While 1 to 2 cups of caffeine a day is acceptable, an excessive amount of caffeine every day is very unhealthy.
 Try to limit your number of caffeinated drinks each day, whether it’s soda, coffee, or tea.
 You’ll be surprised at how much better you feel.
 Instead of reaching for a caffeinated drink, reach for your water bottle.

 6. Plan Your Grocery Shopping Trips

 Before you head out to the market, make sure you have a strict grocery list.
 Try your best to refrain from buying too many unhealthy, processed snacks.
 Be sure you’re buying the right food to give your body all the protein and nutrients you need for the week.
 Utilize coupons, student discounts, and sale items to save money on groceries.
 Aim for generic brands over name brands.
 Buy frozen veggies rather than fresh.
 Lastly, never go to the grocery store hungry.